Mimi by Lucy Ellmann is filled with laugh-out-loud moments where political correctness flies out the window and then gets hit by a bus.

 It was at this point that I slipped on the ice at the corner of Madison and 36th, thereby transplanting myself in an instant from the realm of the lofty, vertical and intellectual to that of the lowly and prostrate.
 I blame the sun in my eyes.
 I slalomed for half a block, trying to grab hold of fire hydrants, golden poles and other injurious ironmongery, along with the recoiling calves of fellow pedestrians, my well-iced ass drawing me ever closer to the Christmas Eve traffic, that herd of hopeless hurling themselves towardd family get-togethers or finally giving in on the purchase of some exorbitant toy.

-Mimi is filled with laugh out loud moments where political correctness flies out the window and then gets hit by a bus.
-I enjoy boundaries being pushed, but after a while I found the level of profanity and the increasingly gratuitous nature of it wearing.
+Mimi is filled with laugh-out-loud moments where political correctness flies out the window and then gets hit by a bus.
+I enjoy boundaries being pushed, but after a while I found the level of profanity and increasingly gratuitous nature of it wearing.

 There really is truth in the adage ‘there can be too much of a good thing’.
-For example, Ellmann’s penchant for lists – long ones – although initially intriguing, became tiring.
+For example, Ellmann’s penchant for lists — long ones — although initially intriguing, became tiring.
 When her characters started expounding extreme feminist dogma she began to lose me.
-I love weird, I love quirky, but I don’t like being shouted at and towards the end that’s what it felt like as a reader.
+I love weird, I love quirky, but I don’t like being shouted at.
+And, towards the end of this novel that is what it felt like as a reader.

 That said, there were also some surprisingly touching moments to be found amongst the farce and slapstick.
 And I think that brings me back to my conundrum with this novel.
-There were countless moments of brilliance where Ellmann’s authorial spark shines brighter than most but the grouping of those elements to form the package that is Mimi was not the success that I’d hoped for.
+There were countless moments of brilliance where Ellmann’s authorial spark shines brighter than most.
+But, the grouping of those elements to form the package that is Mimi was not the success that I had hoped for.

 Genre: Romance, Humour, Drama, Literature

-Author Information: Born in Illinois, Lucy Ellmann was dragged to England as a teenager.
+Born in Illinois, Lucy Ellmann was dragged to England as a teenager.
 Her first novel, Sweet Desserts, won the Guardian Fiction Prize.
 It was followed by Varying Degrees of Hopelessness, Man or Mango?
 A Lament, Dot in the Universe and Doctors & Nurses.
 She now lives in Edinburgh.
 Her 2019 fiction release Ducks, Newburyport was shortlisted for the 2019 Booker Prize, Goldsmiths Prize and Saltire Fiction Book of the Year Award.